Faculty In Residence

 Current Faculty in Residence

-Professor Antonio Rangel is a professor of neuroscience, behavioral science and economics.
-He earned his B.S. at Caltech and his Ph.D. in economics from Harvard University in 1998.
+Bing Professor of Neuroscience, Behavioral Biology, and Economics Antonio Rangel earned his B.S. at Caltech (BS '93) and his Ph.D. in economics from Harvard University in 1998.
 Prior to joining Caltech in 2006 in the Division of Humanities and Social Science, Prof. Rangel was an assistant professor of economics at Stanford from 1998 to 2006, as well as a research associate at the National Bureau of Economic Research.